Back to Insurance Topics

 Actions

 Status: The Corporate Governance Annual Disclosure Model Act and Regulation (#305/#306) details requirements for extensive disclosure of regulated insurance companies’ corporate governance practices.
-The Model Act became an accreditation requirement on January 1, 2020.
+The Model Act became an Accreditation requirement on January 1, 2020.
 The Model Act requires each U.S. insurer (or the insurance group in which the insurer is a member) to submit a Corporate Governance Annual Disclosure (CGAD) to its lead state or domestic regulator on an annual basis.

 In the CGAD, insurers must document confidential information about their corporate governance framework.
 This includes the policies of their boards of directors and key committees, the frequency of their meetings, and the procedure for the oversight of critical risk areas and appointment practices.
 Insurers must also disclose the policies and practices used by their board of directors for directing senior management on critical areas.
 This includes a description of codes of business conduct and ethics and processes for performance evaluation, compensation practices, corrective action, succession planning, and suitability standards.
 This information is utilized by insurance regulators to understand, review and assess the corporate governance practices of insurers in their ongoing solvency monitoring activities.